Islam and Jainism

 Islam and Jainism interacted with each other in the Indian subcontinent following the frequent Islamic incursions, and later the Islamic conquest and rule of the subcontinent from twelfth century AD onwards, when much of northwest, north and central India came under the rule of the Delhi Sultanate, and later the Moghuls (Mughal people) of Turko-Mongol origin.

-Jainism and Islam have different theological premises, and their interaction has been mixed ranging from religious persecution to mutual acceptance.
+Islam and Jainism have different theological premises, and their interaction has been mixed ranging from religious persecution to mutual acceptance.
 Jains faced persecution during and after the Muslim conquests on the Indian subcontinent.
-There were significant exceptions, such as Emperor Akbar (1542–1605) whose legendary religious tolerance, out of respect for Jains, ordered release of caged birds and banned killing of animals on the Jain festival of Paryusan.
+There were significant exceptions, such as Emperor Akbar (1542–1605) whose supposed religious tolerance, out of respect for Jains, ordered release of caged birds and banned killing of animals on the Jain festival of Paryusan.

+Jainism under Muslim rulers

 Muslim conquerors and Jain institutions

 The first mosque built in Delhi, the "Quwwat al-Islam" (near Qutb Minar) was built after the Jain temples built previously under the Tomara dynasty were forcefully converted into Mosques by the Muslim Sultanate.
 27 Jain temples were demolished to build this mosque whose name translates to "might of Islam".
 The remains of the temple were used for to provide the building material for the mosque.
 Similarly the Jami Masjid at Khambhat was built on ruins of Jain temples.

 In the year 782, the city of Vallabhi, which was an important Jain center, was destroyed by Turkic rulers of Sindh.
-Mahmud Ghazni (1001), Mohammad Ghori (1175) and Ala-ud-din Muhammed Shah Khalji (1298) further oppressed the Jain community.
-They vandalized idols and destroyed temples or converted them into mosques.
+Mahmud Ghazni (1001), Mohammad Ghori (1175) and Ala-ud-din Muhammed Shah Khalji (1298) had an interesting relation the Jain community.

-Muslims also destroyed many Jain holy sites during their rule in western India.
-They exerted serious pressure on the Jain community during 13th and 14th century.
-Jains were powerless against the dominance of Islam at that time.

 The Shrine of Ibrahim at Bhadreshwar in Gujarat, built in 1160 AD was built before Islamic conquest.
 Mehrdad Shokoohy regards the Muslim monuments at Bhadreshwar to be the earliest Muslim monument in India based on archaeological evidence with architecture similar to the Jain temples of Mt Abu.